FrancisDrakeII/object_detection/README.md

 5. Activate this environment and update pip
         ``` activate xxxx```
         ``` python -m pip install --upgrade pip```
-7.

-## This website gives you the tested build configurations for windows OS. https://www.tensorflow.org/install/source_windows
+6. Install Tensorflow GPU version - This [website](https://www.tensorflow.org/install/source_windows ) gives you the tested build configurations for windows OS.
 For tensorflow-gpu-1.13.x version, the compatible Python version is 3.5-3.7, cuDNN is 7.4 and CUDA is 10.
 There are lots of Python Complier/IDE right now, if you are using MSVC, please follow the corresponding Complier version.

 ## CUDA and cuDNN installation